Does Steward work with beginning farmers and ranchers?

 As he spent time in his family’s ancestral homeland on the Eastern Shore of Maryland, he began to connect with young farmers.
 Dan quickly learned how few had access to the funding they needed to grow and succeed.
 Many of these agricultural entrepreneurs had established their operations on leased land and built a strong customer base of restaurants and individuals, but lending institutions like banks and government entities weren’t adapting to meet the needs of the next generation of agricultural stewards.

-With this realization, everything clicked into place: Dan wanted to help rebuild the human-scale farming economy that his family participated in until recently.
+With this realization, everything clicked into place: Dan wanted to help rebuild the human-scale agricultural economy that his family participated in.
 At the crossroads of his passion and experience, Dan saw the potential in creating greater access to capital to fund the growth of regenerative agriculture.

 Thus, Steward was born.